eerkela/bertrand/docs/source/content/motivation.rst

-In essence, these are just 64-bit integers with extra support for timezones, formatting, etc.  They simply count the number of nanoseconds from the UTC epoch (1970-01-01 00:00:00), and as such, are subject to overflow errors if the dates being represented are too extreme:
+In essence, these are just 64-bit integers with extra support for timezones, formatting, etc.  They simply count the number of nanoseconds from the UTC epoch (1970-01-01 00:00:00), and as such are subject to overflow errors if the dates are too extreme:

 .. doctest:: datetime_support